craftercms/docs/source/site-administrators/navigating-site-config.rst

 * View: The view template that will render the content, typically to HTML markup
 * Controller: The controller that handles the incoming request for the page or component

-The Content Types module under **Site Tools** allows the user to view existing content types and to create new content types
+The Content Types module under **Project Tools** allows the user to view existing content types and to create new content types

 .. image:: /_static/images/site-admin/site-config-content-types.jpg
-    :alt: Site Administrator - Site Tools Content Types
+    :alt: Site Administrator - Project Tools Content Types
     :align: center
     :width: 60%